ngb-tools/ngb-context-menu/README.md

 NgbContextMenu is a small Angular library based on the NG-Bootstrap Library that will allow you to easily render a context menu using a directive and providing the options with different properties.
 We also provide an example of using the bootstrap library to render a totally customizable context menu.

+## Play with a real example

+If you want to play with some context menus, you can clone the repository, install the demo project and run it using the command:

+    $ ng serve demo

+Or you can check our example from [StackBlitz](https://stackblitz.com/edit/angular-ivy-vmu9qg).

 ## Install Guide

 ### Preconditions